-All staff and volunteers working in 'Regulated Activity' are provided with a copy of Part one of 'Keeping Children Safe in Education - Safeguarding information for all staff, DfE guidance 'What to do if you're worried a child is being abused'; the Cumbria SCP Summary of Allegations Management Procedures Flow Chart; the school's Child Protection Policy and procedures, the School Code of Conduct for staff and other adults and the procedures to follow should a child go missing from school, home or care.
+All staff and regular volunteers working in 'Regulated Activity' and directly with children are provided with a copy of Part one of 'Keeping Children Safe in Education - Safeguarding information for all staff, (or Annex A, where appropriate) DfE guidance 'What to do if you're worried a child is being abused'; the Cumbria SCP Summary of Allegations Management Procedures Flow Chart; the school's Child Protection Policy and procedures, the School Code of Conduct for staff and other adults and the procedures to follow should a child go missing from school, home or care.

 We will ensure that regular staff appraisals are carried out to identify any training needs, and secure opportunities for continued professional development for staff.
 We will support our staff to improve their qualification levels wherever possible.